New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to EDU, setting the target price at $36.60 in the report published on July 29th of the previous year.

-Volatility was left at 5.38%, however, over the last 30 days, the volatility rate increased by 7.03%, as shares sank -7.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.49% lower at present.
+Volatility was left at 5.06%, however, over the last 30 days, the volatility rate increased by 4.13%, as shares surge +0.48% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.76% lower at present.

-During the last 5 trading sessions, EDU fell by -5.95%, which changed the moving average for the period of 200-days by +174.33% in comparison to the 20-day moving average, which settled at $39.83.
-In addition, New Oriental Education & Technology Group Inc. saw 6.72% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EDU rose by +6.18%, which changed the moving average for the period of 200-days by +164.30% in comparison to the 20-day moving average, which settled at $39.13.
+In addition, New Oriental Education & Technology Group Inc. saw 12.52% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for EDU